Skip to content

 log in

-2. Set up Dynamic DNS (Optional)
+2. Enable Dynamic DNS (Optional)

-Setting up an OpenVPN server typically requires a static public IP address, which provides a fixed endpoint for other devices to access your VPN server.
-However, most users do not have a static public IP address.
-In such cases, you can configure Dynamic DNS (DDNS) on your GL.iNet router.
+However, if you do not have a static public IP address, e.g., a dynamic one instead, you may need to enable Dynamic DNS (DDNS) on your GL.iNet router.
 This allows persistent connectivity to the OpenVPN server even when your public IP address changes dynamically.

 3. Download configuration file